 1.2 Arrival/joining instructions

 As a general rule we ask you to arrive in Salcombe in time to catch a launch out to Island Spirit at 0900 hrs from Batson Creek slipway, known as Town Slip (post code TQ8 8NJ).
 Our launch will take you out to where ‘Island Spirit’ is moored.
 Any wet weather clothing that you have pre ordered will be available onboard ‘Island Spirit’.
-On arrival you will have a safety briefing and passage planning session with your skipper followed by a light supper.

 Click on map to enlarge